GabsEdits/old-website/README.md

 # Main Website
 the website were you can find me.
-Still in process of being it's own project.
+Still in process of leaving beta.

 ### Credits
 Right now the project is a fork of https://pehaa.com/